fjg00/Resume/content/post/ASL_EPFL2022/index.md

 subtitle: Summer 2022 at École Polytechnique Fédérale de Lausanne

 # Summary for listings and search engines
-summary: "Summer 2022 at the Adaptive Systems lab, École Polytechnique Fédérale de Lausanne"
+summary: "Summer 2022 at the Adaptive Systems lab, École Polytechnique Fédérale de Lausanne.
+Contains an overview of my project as well."

 # Link this post with a project
 projects: []